oVirt/ovirt-site/source/engine/building/ide.html.md

        File-->Open Project

 Select the main pom.xml located at the root of the ovirt-engine directory.
-It should then open the project structure on the left pane. (there is a package-based view as well similar to Eclipse.
-In order to switch to it, select in left upper corner of the left pane: "view as: Packages") It also detects automatically the project is working with Git and its settings, and the right click menu adjusts to the Git integration.
+It should then open the project structure on the left pane (there is a package-based view as well similar to Eclipse.
+In order to switch to it, select in left upper corner of the left pane: "view as: Packages").
+It also detects automatically the project is working with Git and its settings, and the right click menu adjusts to the Git integration.

 *   Eclipse code formatter - in order to be aligned with code formatting along the project, it is advised to work with the code styling configuration file that is based on Eclipse.